Bistard/DAC-204-term-project-game/doc/sfx-service.md

 - round win/lose/draw share a melodic palette but different cadence
 - gold gain/spend, penalty, and environment events reuse a focused set of tonal clips
 - UI click/error samples are included for manual triggers (`service.play('ui.click')`)
-- `battle.victory` silences the looping saloon ambience (`round.start`) via `stopActions`, ensuring the win stinger plays over silence
+- `battle.victory` silences the looping saloon ambience (`round.start`) via `stopActions`, ensuring the win stinger plays over silence, and the service also force-stops that ambience on `round.end` so defeats don't leave it looping

 Adding or tweaking sounds requires only: